 The cell cycle dependent transcriptome and proteome

-The cell cycle is an ordered and tightly regulated series of events, over which the cell grows and divides into two daughter cells.
+The cell cycle is an ordered and tightly regulated series of events over which the cell grows and divides into two daughter cells.
 It consists of four stages, during which the cell increases in size (G1), replicates its genome (S), increases further in size and prepares for mitosis (G2), and finally goes through mitosis as well as cytokinesis (M).
 Depending on external and internal signals, the cell may also exit the replicative cell cycle from G1 and enter a non-replicative resting state (G0).
 Dysregulation of the cell cycle is known to have devastating consequences, such as uncontrolled cell proliferation, genomic instability (Malumbres M et al. (2009)), and cancer (Massagué J. (2004); Hartwell LH et al. (1994)).
 Therefore, the cell cycle needs to be tightly controlled, while at the same time remaining responsive to various intracellular and extracellular signals (Barnum KJ et al. (2014)).
 The cell cycle control system involves an intricate network of proteins that are tightly regulated by mechanisms such as transcriptional regulation (Weinberg RA.
 (1995)), protein post-translational modifications (PTMs) (Morgan DO.
 (1995)), and protein degradation (Teixeira LK et al. (2013); King RW et al. (1996)).

-Single-cell variation in the Cell Atlas
+Single-cell variation in the Subcellular Section

 Genetically identical cells may exhibit differences in their patterns of gene- and protein expression.
 This phenomenon is often referred to as cell-to-cell variation or single-cell variation (SCV).
 While it is hypothesized that there is an underlying functional importance to this variability, the scale and significance of variations at the single-cell level remains poorly understood (Dueck H et al. (2016)).
 Environmental changes, DNA damage, cell cycle progression, and stochasticity are examples of factors that may cause changes in RNA and protein expression within isogenic cell populations, and thus serve as sources of single-cell heterogeneity (Snijder B et al. (2011)).
 This may create different phenotypic characteristics within individual cells and provide them with a molecular and phenotypic fingerprint.
 Identification of all human proteins that display single-cell variation lays a foundation for characterizing the driving forces of single-cell heterogeneity, and for understanding the functional consequences.

 Figure 1.
 Examples of proteins showing single-cell variation.
 GTPBP8 is a GTP binding protein (detected in U-2 OS cells).
 CLCN6 is a chloride transport protein (detected in U-2 OS cells).
-INCENP is a component of the chromosomal passenger complex (CPC) that is a key regulator of mitosis (detected in MCF7).
-RACGAP1 plays key roles in controlling cell growth and cell division (detected in U-2 OS cells).
+INCENP is a component of the chromosomal passenger complex (CPC) that is a key regulator of mitosis (detected in MCF7 cells).
+RACGAP1 has a key role in controlling cell growth and cell division (detected in U-2 OS cells).
 RRM2 provides precursors necessary for DNA synthesis (detected in U-2 OS cells).
 KIF20A is a mitotic kinesin required for cytokinesis (detected in U-2 OS cells).
 DUSP18 and DUSP19 are phosphatases (detected in A-431 and SK-MEL-30 cells, respectively).
 CCNB1 is a key regulator of the cell cycle at the G2/M transition for cell division (detected in U-2-OS cells).
 The target protein is shown in green, microtubules in red, and the nucleus in blue.